rabbitmq/rabbitmq-website/docs/oauth2-examples-entra-id/index.md

 9. Repeat the operations for all the roles you want to assign.

-## Create scope for management UI
+## Create a Scope for Management UI Access

 There is one last configuration step required.
-Without this step, the `access_token` returned by **Entra ID** is invalid.
-RabbitMQ cannot validate its signature because the `access_token` is meant for Microsoft resources.
+Without this step, the `access_token` returned by **Entra ID** won't be useable with RabbitMQ.
+More specifically, RabbitMQ will not be able to validate its signature because the `access_token` is meant for Microsoft resources

-First, you need to create a scope associated to the application you registered for RabbitMQ management UI as follows:
+Therefore, create a new scope associated with the application registered above to be used for RabbitMQ management UI.
+To do so:

-1. Go to **App registrations**.
+1. Go to **App registrations**
-2. Click on your application.
+2. Click on your application
-3. Go to **Manage** option on the left menu and choose the option **Expose an API**.
+3. Go to **Manage** option on the left menu and choose the option **Expose an API**
-4. Click on **Add a scope**.
+4. Click on **Add a scope**
 5. Enter a name, eg. `management-ui`.
-Enter the same name for **Admin consent display name** and a description and save it.
+Enter the same name for **Admin consent display name** and a description and save it
-7. The scope is named `api://{Application (client) ID}/{scope_name}`.
+7. The scope is named `api://{Application (client) ID}/{scope_name}`

-Check out the last section to see how this scope is used to configure RabbitMQ.
+This scope will be used further below in this guide.

 ## Configure Custom Signing Keys

-It is optional to create a signing key for your application.
-If you create one though, you must add the following RabbitMQ configuration.
-You need to replace `{Application(client) ID}` with your *Application(client) ID*.
-Without this configuration, the standard jwks_uri endpoint will not include the custom signing key and RabbitMQ will not find the signing key to validate the token's signature.
+Creating a signing key for the application is optional.
+If a custom key is created, RabbitMQ must be configured accordingly.
+In the example below, replace `{Application(client) ID}` with the actual *Application(client) ID*.

+Without this bit of configuration, the standard `jwks_uri` endpoint will not include the custom signing key and therefore RabbitMQ will not find the necessary signing key to validate the token's signature.

 ```ini
 auth_oauth2.discovery_endpoint_params.appid = {Application(client) ID}